sayful1/shapla-react-components/packages/confirm-modal/README.md

-# React Modal
+# React Confirm Modal

-A classic modal overlay for React, in which you can include any content you want.
+A simple confirm modal/dialog based on modal component for React

 ## Table of contents